Mamba State-Space Models Are Lyapunov-Stable Learners: Mamba state-space models

+For an arbitrary \mambablock{}, let $\Boldx_0, \dots, \Boldx_T$ and $\Boldu_1, \dots, \Boldu_T$ be the trajectory of latent and input states under full-precision fine-tuning.
 During a forward pass, automatic mixed-precision (AMP) saves time and memory by computing forward activations in half-precision (\halfp{} or \bhalfp{}).
 During a backward pass, AMP computes gradients in half-precision and up-casts to full-precision prior to updating.
-In contrast to full-precision fine-tuning, MPFT within the \mambablock{} thus results in small differences to the inputs $\Boldu_1, \dots, \Boldu_T$ fed into the SSM scan (which are passed through a \texttt{SwiGLU}), $\bar{\BoldDelta}_t$ (which is passed through a \texttt{softplus}), and the gradients calculated during training.
+MFPT thus introduces changes to the inputs $\Boldu_1, \dots, \Boldu_T$ (which are passed through a \texttt{Swish}) and latent states $\Boldx_0, \dots, \Boldx_T$ through $\bar{\BoldDelta}_t$ (which is passed through a \texttt{softplus}), up/downcasting of parameter updates, and the aforementioned changes to the input states.

-For a discrete dynamical system with $\lambda_{\texttt{max}} > 0$, changes due to AMP compound after repeated expansion of the recurrent state, thus leading to exponential deviations between quantities calculated using mixed- versus full-precision.
-We note that Transformers are not recurrent, and thus not susceptible to such issues.
-Yet, just as differences introduced by quantization/mixed-precision produce output differences in Transformer results, differences are expected in Mamba results using different precision strategies.
-However, by Theorem~\ref{theorem:mamba_mle}, such differences do not exponentially compound over discrete-time within the \mambablock{}.